DuGuYifei/SSO/documents/Lab9-Report.md

 ## Special statement

 `Test should avoid loops instructions`.
-We have two places have loops, but
-- one is used for deep clone test to check each needed field has been deeply cloned.
+We have one places have loops, but it is used for deep clone test to check each needed field has been deeply cloned.
-- another one is used for generate different lengths of data to check the logic of analyzing longest/shortest logs

 ## Other notes

 ### Mock
-Use mock when testing with business components.
+We use `mock` when testing with business components.
+In controller, we use `MockMvc` to send requests to the endpoints, and for other business components we use `Mockito`.

 Using mocks in Java testing is a common practice when testing business components, particularly in unit testing scenarios.
-A mock object is a simulated object that mimics the behavior of a real object, allowing you to isolate the component under test and verify its interactions with dependencies.
+A mock object is a simulated object that mimics the behavior of a real object, allowing to isolate the component under test and verify its interactions with dependencies.
     - Isolation
     - Control and Predictability
     - Speed and Efficiency